Michael Collins (Irish leader): Early years

 Collins was born in Woodfield, Sam's Cross, near Rosscarbery, County Cork, on 16 October 1890, the third son and youngest of eight children.
-His father, Michael John (1816–1897), was a farmer and amateur mathematician, who had been a member of the Irish Republican Brotherhood (IRB) movement.
+His father, Michael John (1815–1897), was a farmer and amateur mathematician, who had been a member of the Irish Republican Brotherhood (IRB).
 The elder Collins was 60 years old when he married Mary Anne O'Brien, then 23, in 1876.
 The marriage was apparently happy.
 They brought up eight children on a 90 acre farm called Woodfield, which the Collins family had held as tenants for several generations.
-Michael was six years old when his father died.
+Michael was six and a half years old when his father died.
+After the death of her husband, Mary Anne had the small family home rebuilt in 1899–1900 as Woodfield House, a much larger dwelling.
 Michael Collins (the younger) believed his family were descendants of the Uí Chonaill Gabra.

 He was a bright and precocious child with a fiery temper and a passionate feeling of Irish patriotism.
 He named a local blacksmith, James Santry, and his headmaster at Lisavaird National School, Denis Lyons, as the first nationalists to personally inspire his "pride of Irishness".
 Lyons was a member of the IRB, while Santry's family had participated in, and forged arms for, the rebellions of 1798, 1848 and 1867.
 There are a number of anecdotal explanations for the origin of his nickname "the Big Fellow".
 His family claim that he was called this as a child, as a term of endearment for an adventurous and bold youngest brother.
-The nickname was established by his teens, long before he became a political or military leader.
+The nickname was established in his teens, long before he became a political or military leader.

 At the age of thirteen he attended Clonakilty National School.
 During the week he stayed with his sister Margaret Collins-O'Driscoll and her husband Patrick O'Driscoll, while at weekends he returned to the family farm.
 Patrick O'Driscoll founded the newspaper West Cork People and Collins helped out with general reporting and preparing the issues.

 Leaving school at fifteen, Collins took the British Civil Service examination in Cork in February 1906 and moved to the home of his sister Hannie in London, where he became a boy clerk in the Post Office Savings Bank at Blythe House.
 In 1910 he became a messenger at a London firm of stockbrokers, Horne and Company.
 While living in London he studied law at King's College London but did not finish.
 He joined the London GAA and, through this, the IRB.
 Sam Maguire, a republican from Dunmanway, County Cork, introduced the 19-year-old Collins to the IRB.
 In 1915 he moved to work in the Guaranty Trust Company of New York where he remained until his return to Ireland the following year joining part-time Craig Gardiner & Co, a firm of accountants in Dawson Street, Dublin.